When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Many of Henry VIII’s Wives Were Named Katherine?

-Katherine was such a popular name in the 1500s in England that three of King Henry VIII’s six wives were either Katherine or Catherine.
-His first marriage to Catherine of Aragon was the beginning of them all.
+Katherine was such a popular name in the 1500s in England that three of King Henry VIII’s six wives were named Katherine (often spelled Catherine historically).
+They were Catherine of Aragon (his first), Katherine Howard (his fifth), and Catherine Parr (his sixth and surviving widow).

 Feedback: Was This Article Helpful?